-31. On 19 July 2022, LFB declared a major incident in response to the extreme heat and associated wildfires which resulted in it being one of the Brigade's busiest days in its history.
-The Brigade initiated a Major Incident Review to identify good practice and learning associated with its response to the extreme weather event.

-32. As a consequence, the Brigade has decided:

-- to review its prevention and protection strategies with the objective of reducing the frequency and impact of incidents that occur as a result of extreme heat. - to review its tactical and strategic operational response to wildfire events to ensure that both operational and strategic leaders are equipped to effectively manage extreme demand on the Brigade's finite resources. - to review LFB's preparedness strategies with the objective of ensuring that the good practice demonstrated in relation to other short and no notice events is applied to extreme heat warnings.
+- 32. On 19 July 2022, LFB declared a major incident in response to the extreme heat and associated wildfires which resulted in it being one of the Brigade's busiest days in its history.
+The Brigade initiated a Major Incident Review to identify good practice and learning associated with its response to the extreme weather event. - 33.
+As a consequence, the Brigade has decided: - to review its prevention and protection strategies with the objective of reducing the frequency and impact of incidents that occur as a result of extreme heat. - to review its tactical and strategic operational response to wildfire events to ensure that both operational and strategic leaders are equipped to effectively manage extreme demand on the Brigade's finite resources. - to review LFB's preparedness strategies with the objective of ensuring that the good practice demonstrated in relation to other short and no notice events is applied to extreme heat warnings. - to embed the principles of National Operational Guidance into the LFB corporate risk management planning process that evaluates prevention, protection, response and resilience arrangements.